zencrepes/docs/docs/install/authentication.md

 #### Register a Client in GitHub

-In GitHub, create a new OAuth App, specifying the following:
+In GitHub, create a new OAuth App (either under an Organization's settings or under your own settings), specifying the following:

 - ** Application Name **: The desired name of your application
 - ** Hompage URL **: The Keycloak URL of the realm, for dev we're using: `http://localhost:8080/realms/ZenCrepes`